 Myron MacKenzie’s Meat

-His powerful forearms were painted in red,
+His powerful forearms were painted with red,

 And his great cleaver danced with precision,